PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Forward DNS updates sent to a slave to the master.
+Forward DNS updates sent to a secondary to the primary.

 .. _setting-forward-notify: